 There are three types of goals to set in life.
 A goal may assist with the progress towards a larger goal or be time or topic based.

 Focus goals, there are the big hairy audacious goals.
 To clarify, it’s the goal that drives decisions.
 The big goal must have an emotional attachment in order for you to remain focused.

-Topic goals are goals that are exactly that topic based.
-Both long and short term goals fall in this category as does personal and business goals.
+Topic goals are goals that are exactly that topic-based.
+Both long and short term goals fall in this category as do personal and business goals.
 In short, these goals come under specific aspects of life and can be long or short term goals.

-Aiming to create work life balance involves balancing many areas of life.
+Aiming to create a work-life balance involves balancing many areas of life.
 Thus, having eight topic goals for life balance is not unusual.
-In fact, the slay your goals planner suggests 10 areas of life that could be focussed on.
+In fact, the slay your goals planner suggests 10 areas of life that could be focused on.

 What are big hairy audacious goals?

 “Most people overestimate what they can do in one year and underestimate what they can do in 10 years”Bill Gates

 Some big hairy audacious goals are in the list of personal goals above.
 Everyone is different and what is scary to one person may not be to another.
 Also, what is audacious to one person may not be to another.
 An audacious goal though is one you may not achieve.
 However, it is one that stretches you beyond belief to achieve.
 As you stride for your big goal, you will achieve many smaller goals along the way.
 One thing to note is if you know you can achieve the goal it is not big enough.

 Discover your personal values, download the 140 Core values list.